 What is your favorite city in the world that you've visited?
 Why?

-What is your favorite city in the United States and why?
+What is your favorite city in America and why?